firefly-iii/firefly-iii.org/using-installing.md

 * PHP Zip
 * PHP GD

 You can search the web to find out how to install these modules.
-Some may be installed already.
+Some may be installed already depending on your system.

 #### Optional: Apache configuration